siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/iterator.rst

 Description
 -----------

-The **SiestaIterator** is a tool to facilitate the submission of several Siesta Calcultions in an authomatic way.
-It allows the iteration over Siesta parameters and, more in genearal, over inputs of a **SiestaBaseWorkChain**.
+The **SiestaIterator** is a tool to facilitate the submission of several Siesta Calculations in an automatic way.
+It allows the iteration over Siesta parameters and, more in general, over inputs of a **SiestaBaseWorkChain**.
 An example on the use of the **SiestaConverger** is /aiida_siesta/examples/workflows/example_iterate.py.